The Road to 2027

-As well as increasing the number of the College’s buildings, we have been able to develop and to improve them: the next few years will see a huge programme of works on the Mitre and on the front of the NatWest building.
+As well as increasing the number of College buildings, we have been able to develop and improve them: the NatWest building has recently been renovated and we are currently in the middle of an ambitious project to refurbish the Mitre.
 All of the College’s sites are of enormous importance to its long-term future, and so are their contents.
-The Lincoln Unlocked programme will help make our collections – books, manuscripts, archives, pictures, silver, gardens, and so on – more accessible to all our members, as well as to the general public.
+The Lincoln Unlocked programme will help make our collections – books, manuscripts, archives, pictures, silver, and so on – more accessible to our members, as well as to the general public.